 - Most recreational players bring 10X.
 This means, if you’re playing $1 slots with a 3-coin max bet, you’re betting $3 per spin.
-You should have between $600 and $900 to play with for that session.
-With a $30 bankroll, you won’t be playing long at all.
+So you should have between $600 and $900 to play with for that session.
+But, of course, with a $30 bankroll, you won’t be playing long at all.

 - Playing slots with an average wager between $.88 and $1.20?…….$200 to $300 hundred is a good start.

-- Bankroll differs with your denomination of the machine.
+- Bankroll differs with the denomination of the machine.
 Penny or nickel slots should stick with the 200X to 300X your bet for your bankroll.

-- If you play quarter slots or dollar slots, you might only need 150X to 200X the size of your average bet.
+- If you play quarter slots or dollar slots, you might only need 150X to 200X your average bet size.

 - And for the serious slot player, five-dollar slots or higher 50X to 100X the size of your average bet will work.

 Slot Machines and Progressive Jackpots

 We all want to find that magic slot machine.
 You know, the kind that wins and wins.
 Slot players usually push the button to win and have fun doing it.
 Easier said than done on both.